Tara Brabazon: Audiobooks

+This project is developing through the 'auditory academic' initiative, offering sonic activism and interventions through diverse sonic platforms.
+Brabazon started one of the first academic podcasts in 2010, with over 800 episodes.
+She has also made a spoken word contribution to Nostalgia Deathstar's 2025 album, They killed the flame.
+She contributed her voice to "ZU" and "ZU Too (Night of the Claustrozombies)."

 Journalism

 Brabazon is a columnist for a range of education and cultural publications.
 She has produced over 150 articles for the Times Higher Education, and has written for the Times Literary Supplement, Times Education Supplement, The Guardian, Arts Hub Australia, Arts Hub UK, and Campus Review, also featuring on the cover of a 2019 edition.
 She has been profiled in a range of publications, including The Guardian.